Lion Feuchtwanger: Early career

-After studying a variety of subjects, he became a theatre critic and founded the culture magazine Der Spiegel in 1908.
+After studying a variety of subjects, he became a theatre critic and founded the culture magazine Der Spiegel in 1908 (no connection to the post-WWII magazine of the same name).
 The first issue appeared on 30 April.
 After 15 issues and six months, Der Spiegel merged with Siegfried Jacobsohn's journal Die Schaubühne (renamed in 1918 to Die Weltbühne) for which Feuchtwanger continued to write.
+He was one of the contributors of the Swedish avant-garde magazine Thalia between 1910 and 1913.
 In 1912, he married a Jewish merchant's daughter, Marta Loeffler.
 She was pregnant at the wedding, but the child died shortly after birth.

-At the outbreak of the First World War in 1914, Feuchtwanger served in the German military service but was released early for health reasons.
+After the outbreak of the First World War in 1914, Feuchtwanger served in the German military (November 1914), but was released early for health reasons.
 His experience as a soldier contributed to his leftist writings.

-In 1916, he published a play based on the story of Joseph Süß Oppenheimer which premiered in 1917, but Feuchtwanger withdrew it a couple years later as he was dissatisfied with it.
+In 1916, he published a play based on the story of Joseph Süß Oppenheimer, which premiered in 1917, but Feuchtwanger withdrew it a couple of years later as he was dissatisfied with it.

 During the German Revolution of 1918–1919, Feuchtwanger was ill and unable to participate.